What's inside

 Due to the fatty acids (primarily Oleic Acid ~40%, Linoleic Acid ~30%, and some Palmitic Acid), this ingredient may not be fungal acne safe.

-Learn more about Oryza Sativa Bran OilThis ingredient is commonly known as Patchouli oil.
+Learn more about Oryza Sativa Bran OilThis ingredient is also known as Patchouli oil.
+Its main role is to add a warm, earthy, and musky scent to products.

 Learn more about Pogostemon Cablin Leaf OilThis ingredient is also known as sweet almond oil.
 It is a lightweight, cold-pressed oil from the ripe seeds of the sweet almond tree.